 A student requesting information from his/her student credential should complete the Request for Information Form (PDF).
 Upon written request by a student, The Graduate Center may release information in that student's education records at The Graduate Center to third parties.

 Certification should only be done if the organization receiving the document requires you to provide an Apostille or Authentication.
 Visit http://www.dos.ny.gov/corps/apostille.html for further details.

-Arrangement must be made ahead of time by the student with the Office of the Registrar.
-The Office of the Registrar will certify the document(s) as an official record or true copy of the original before a notary public.
+Step 3: The Registrar's Office will certify the document(s) as an official record or true copy of the original before a Notary Public.
 There is normally no charge for the notary service.

-You then take the notarized document(s) to the County Clerk’s Office to certify the signature of the notary public.
+Step 4: You then take the notarized document(s) to the County Clerk’s Office to certify the signature of the notary public.
+Remember, the County Clerk must reside in the same county of the Notary Public.
 The County Clerk Office has a per document fee.

 Afterward, you must present the document(s) to the New York Department of State to affix the Apostille.
 The New York Department of State also has a per document fee.

 123 William Street, 2nd Floor

 If the foreign country is a signatory to the Hague Convention or will accept the Apostille, the document is now certified for use.